hardope/DSA/README.md

 ## Linked List

 Linked List is a dynamic linear Data structure made of chain of nodes in which each node contains a data field and a link or reference to the next node.<br> Sometimes the node contains two links or references, one for the previous node and one for the next.
 Number of links in each node depends on the type of linked list.<br>
-The link or reference on the last node depends on the type of linked list but for most of the types, The last node link value contains the address to the empty value or Null.<br>
+The link or reference on the last node depends on the type of linked list but for most of the types, The last node link value contains the address to the empty value or None.<br>

 Nodes of the linked list is stored randomly in memory and not (contegiously) one after the other ike normal lists.